-Here is a guest post from an old friend of mine Nikita Tighe.
+Here is a guest post from an old friend of mine, Nikita Tighe.
 Prior to commencing her travels she often commented on my Facebook posts or messaged me with questions about travelling before finally making the leap herself a couple of years ago.
 Since then, she has never looked back!
 Here is her story of finding regional work in Australia in order to secure a second year visa, showing the good, the bad and the ugly!

 So after 7 days straight and 70 hours work, we were exhausted and fed up.
 We returned to our hostel after a 12 hour shift to find that everyone had left, the hostel was empty and there were men disassembling the bunk beds.
 We asked what was going on and they explained we had to be out by 8pm.
-The guy who owned the hostel told us he was on house arrest, he had to be home by 9pm every night, therefore he was closing down the hostel.
+The guy who owned the hostel told us he was now on house arrest: he had to be home by 9pm every night, and therefore he was closing down the hostel.
 He didn’t have anywhere else for us to stay, so we went back to the motel we stayed in when we arrived.
-At this point we were done with farm work, we phoned Larry and told him we wouldn’t be going back.
-Larry explained we wouldn’t get paid if we left and we didn’t.
+At this point we were done with farm work, so we phoned Larry and told him we wouldn’t be going back.
+Larry explained we wouldn’t get paid if we left – and we didn’t.
 So over $1000 down we packed our bags and left.
-After this experience I decided I no longer wanted a second year visa and planned a trip up the east coast instead of looking for farm work.
+After this experience I decided I no longer wanted a second year visa, and planned a trip up the east coast instead of looking for farm work.

 When I arrived for training I honestly thought they were checking me into the nut house!
 Literally, lol.
 Our job was to pick the bad nuts out of a selection of nuts on a conveyor belt.
 We had to wear ear plugs as the machinery was so loud, so you weren’t able to talk to your colleagues or listen to music.
-The work was challenging and mentally draining being stuck with your own thoughts 7 hours a day.
+The work was challenging and mentally draining, being stuck with your own thoughts for 7 hours a day.
 There were times it tested my sanity and I wanted to give up but it was the people I met in the hostel that got me through it.
 We were all in it together and somehow managed to keep each other sane.
 I actually decided to stay an extra two months after I completed my days to save some money and book a trip to Asia with my new friends to celebrate.